nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 View the current Task List and total number of tasks.

 Format: `edit-task NUMBER VALUE` or `edit-task NUMBER VALUE /by DATE`
+* The `NUMBER` must not be empty.
+The NUMBER here refers to index in the list
 * The `DATE` must be in the format `yyyy-mm-dd`.

 Example of usage: